-- Remove the tape that covers the antenna connectors on the WLAN module (1). - 2.
-Carefully disconnect the two antenna cables from the module (2). - 3.
-Remove the Phillips M2.0 × 2.5 screw (3), and then remove the WLAN module (4). - NOTE: Models have either one or two WLAN antennas.
+- 1. Remove the tape (1) that covers the antenna connectors on the WLAN module. - 2.
+Carefully disconnect the two antenna cables (2) from the WLAN module. - 3.
+Remove the Phillips M2.0 × 2.5 screw (3) that secures the WLAN module to the computer. - Remove the WLAN module (4). - NOTE: Models have either one or two WLAN antennas.
 On models with two antennas, the #1 white WLAN antenna cable connects to the WLAN module #1 Main terminal.
 The #2 black WLAN antenna cable connects to the WLAN module #1 Aux terminal.

-4. If the WLAN antenna is not connected to the terminal on the WLAN module, install a protective sleeve on the antenna connector, as shown in the following illustration.
+5. If the WLAN antenna is not connected to the terminal on the WLAN module, install a protective sleeve on the antenna connector, as shown in the following illustration.